Polkadot-Blockchain-Academy/pba-content/syllabus/0-Meta_For_Instructional_Staff/2-TEMPLATE_copy_paste_reveal_slides.md

 // `construct_runtime!` does a lot of recursion and requires us to increase the limit to 256.
 #![recursion_limit = "256"]

-// Make the WASM binary available.
+// Make the Wasm binary available.
 #[cfg(feature = "std")]
 include!(concat!(env!("OUT_DIR"), "/wasm_binary.rs"));